xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 ### ninite
 <!-- https://blog.logrocket.com/6-best-package-managers-windows-beyond/#ninite -->
-Leaving the command line, ninite aims to install & update your software all at once using a `.exe`.
+leaving the command line, ninite aims to install & update software all at once using a `.exe`

-Very usefull after a windows installation to download all your software at once if you didn't have winget at first.
+very usefull after a windows installation to download all your software at once if you didn't have winget at first

-Running it more than once will update the selected software.
+running it more than once will update the selected software

-On their website, software to download can be choose, from that it will generate a `.exe` to install them.
+on their website, software to download can be choose, from that it will generate a `.exe` to install them

 {{< button href="https://ninite.com/" target="_blank" >}}
-Select software & "Get Your Ninite"
+select software to install & "Get Your Ninite"
 {{< /button >}}

 ### chocolatey

-Most used package manager in windows, appeared before winget in 2011: chocolatey is a more open package manager.
+most used package manager in windows, appeared before winget in 2011: chocolatey is a more open package manager

-More packages are in chocolatey, they are moderated & doesn't contain malware or bloatware.
+more packages are in chocolatey, they are moderated & doesn't contain malware or bloatware

-Chocolatey is more open, more widely used software are present, those who are not verified yet by windows.
+chocolatey is more open, more widely used software are present than in winget, those who are not verified yet by windows

-A single powershell command can install chocolatey, runned as admin.
+a single powershell command can install chocolatey, runned as admin
 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
 ```

-Chocolatey has a strong & native gui called `chocolateygui` to avoid using commandline.
+chocolatey has a strong & native gui called `chocolateygui` to avoid using commandline

 ```bash
 choco install chocolateygui
 ```

+using it, all software can be upgraded at once, & its telling you an error if it can't (standard installers don't)

-The commands are similar to [winget](#winget) with the `choco` command.
+the commands are similar to [winget](#winget) with the `choco` command

-> i personally use chocolatey when i got to be on windows & find it more convenient to use, also for new users because of its native gui
+> i personally use chocolatey when i got to be on windows host & find it more convenient to use, also for new users because of its native gui

-To list local installed software
+list local installed software
 ```powershell
 choco list --local
 ```

-To upgrade all packages
+upgrade all packages
 ```powershell
 choco upgrade all
 ```

-And the ultimate command to remove a software with its dependencies if not use by other ones (those commands are the same).
+and the ultimate command to remove a software with its dependencies if not use by other ones *- those commands are the same*

 ```powershell
 choco uninstall package --removedependencies
 choco uninstall package -x
 ```
-> if an other software uses the removed one dependencies, chocolatey doesn't uninstall them & tells you it didn't.
+> if an other software uses the removed one dependencies, chocolatey doesn't uninstall them & tells you it didn't

 ## bonus macos

-The macos software management is different from the windows one.
+the macos software management is different from the windows one

-Although, [homebrew](https://brew.sh/) has the same role as [chocolatey](#chocolatey) does for macos.
+although, [homebrew](https://brew.sh/) has the same role as [chocolatey](#chocolatey) does for windows